reactjs/react.dev/content/docs/hooks-faq.md

 This code calls `computeExpensiveValue(a, b)`.
 But if the inputs `[a, b]` haven't changed since the last value, `useMemo` skips calling it a second time and simply reuses the last value it returned.

+`useMemo` is treated as a hint rather than guarantee.
+React may still choose to "forget" some previously memoized values to free memory, and recalculate them on next render.

-Conveniently, this also lets you skip an expensive re-render of a child:
+Conveniently, `useMemo` also lets you skip an expensive re-render of a child:

 ```js
 function Parent({ a, b }) {